lumi. Privacy Policy — plain-English explanation of how your journal data is collected, stored, and protected.

 1 — Who is responsible for your data

-lumi. is operated by Sarah-Jane Barton trading as lumi. (referred to in this policy as "lumi.").
+lumi. is operated by SJB Creative Studio Ltd, a company registered in England and Wales, trading as lumi. (referred to in this policy as "lumi.").
 As the data controller under UK GDPR, lumi. determines what data is collected and how it is used.
-ICO registration number: C1942494.
-You can reach us at the contact details at the bottom of this page.
+ICO registration number: C1973098.
+You can reach lumi. at the contact details at the bottom of this page.

 2 — What lumi. collects and stores